lillianzhang331/JobComparison/GroupProject/Docs/UseCaseModel.md

 ## 2 Use Case Descriptions

 ### Enter Current job
-- *Requirements:* This use case allows the user to enter the current job details.
+- *Requirements:* This use case allows the user to enter or edit the current job details.
 - *Pre-conditions:* None
 - *Post-conditions:* None
 - *Scenarios:*